gsidhu/buzee-tauri/logbook.md

 # Logbook
 Note: Adding both textra and winocr binaries as sidecar does not build.
 Need to provide only textra on Mac and only winocr, poppler and sqlite3.dll on Windows.

-## UI Redesign
+## v0.2.0 updates
-- Using shadcn-svelte components and Tailwind CSS.
+- UI Redesign using shadcn-svelte components and Tailwind CSS.
 Keeping a few essential classes from Bootstrap.
 - Extracted triggerSearch function to synchronise it across filters.
 - Added Roadmap Survey page.
 - Trying JSON file store for user preferences and app data.
 Don't need it.
 SQLite works.